 2. You Have a Dirty Air Filter

-3. There Is a Refrigerant Leak
+3. There’s a Refrigerant Leak

-To keep the process continuous, the compressor puts the gas refrigerant under intense pressure, releasing the excess heat outside and transforming the gaseous refrigerant back into a cool liquid with the help of the condenser.
+To keep the process continuous, the compressor puts the gas refrigerant under intense pressure, releasing excess heat outside and transforming the gaseous refrigerant back into a cool liquid with the help of the condenser.
 The evaporator coil can then create more cool air by starting the process over again.

 4. The Evaporator Coil Is Dirty and Freezes